Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 2. ***Performance*** – Excessive call-site transformation may result in slower code, which may not be needed if the explanation is never used.
-3. ***Syntax*** – Determining what local variables are transformed and how their information is propagated should be determined by the code author without much additional burden.
+3. ***Syntax*** – Determining what local variables are transformed and how their information is propagated should be controlled by the code author without much additional burden.

 We will continue to explore the potential of this idea.